You are here: Urology Textbook > Penis > Erectile dysfunction > Medical and surgical treatment

 Michal II procedure:

-Anastomosis of the inferior epigastric artery with the dorsal penile artery.
+Anastomosis of the inferior epigastric artery with the dorsal penile artery (revascularization).

-Anastomosis of the inferior epigastric artery with the vena dorsalis penis, acceptable long-term results.
+Anastomosis of the inferior epigastric artery with the vena dorsalis penis (arterialization).

 Anastomosis of the inferior epigastric artery simultaneously with dorsal penile artery and vein (AV-fistula).
-The high blood flow in the AV-fistula prevents a thrombosis of the anastomosis.
-Acceptable long-term results.
+The high blood flow in the AV-fistula reduces the risk for thrombosis.

 Malleable (semiregide) penile prosthesis: